colinbate/colin.is-static/README.md

 This is the source of the website http://colin.is.

-It is a static website generated using Hugo.
+It is a static website.